robbenz/dia_plugs/woocommerce-exporter/readme.txt

 >
 > Full documentation and usage of Store Exporter Deluxe is available from the [support section for Store Exporter Deluxe](http://www.visser.com.au/documentation/store-exporter-deluxe/).

-= Native export integration with 90+ WooCommerce Plugins =
+= Native integration with 50+ WooCommerce Plugins =

 Just a few of the features unlocked in the Pro upgrade of Store Exporter include: